 Potty Training Stinks

 Both literally and figuratively.
-One thing that hasn’t changed is that you have to bring your A game with your patience.
-There is no relaxing on the couch when you have a minute or two.
-No focusing on other tasks at hand when the naked one is on the loose.
+One thing that hasn’t changed is that you must bring your A-game with your patience.
+There is no relaxing on the couch when you have a minute or two—no focusing on other tasks at hand when the naked one is on the loose.
 You’re always on.
 Always waiting for the next “I gotta pee” scream and sprint to the toilet.

 Want to see all of my must-have products for potty training?
 Check out my Amazon Store list called….potty training.